 All information in this guide is tentative and subject to change.
-Check the Political Science Department Office for updates.
-Current Information on rooms and times for the classes listed can be obtained from the university-wide Time Schedule of Classes or from the Political Science office.
+Check with the Political Science Department Office for updates.
+The Real-time online schedule of classes is accessible through MySlice - Syracuse University

 PSC 600 m001 Constitutional Law

 A course covering the jurisprudence of individual rights developed by the United States Supreme Court since the Civil War.
 The topics covered include substantive due process; desegregation; race and gender discrimination; affirmative action; free expression; religious freedom; the right to privacy; and the constitutional significance of the welfare state.
 The Tuesday, Thursday classes will be supplemented by a series tutorial meetings at which classic works in the field will be discussed.
 PSC 600: Constitutional Law II is open only to PhD students.
 Enrollment requires instructor permission.

 Instructor: Glyn Morgan

 Offered: W 6:45 pm – 9:30 pm